Is Death the End...or the Beginning of Glory?

 The Coming Glory bears biblical witness to the breathtaking horizon of eternity.
-This highly acclaimed and award winning book provides biblical answers to questions we have about what is ahead for every believer.
+This highly acclaimed and award winning book provides biblical answers to your questions.

 "an elegant and yet direct account of Christian hope."